The Fort Worth Civic Orchestra Has Remained A Relative Secret Since 1977

 My Experiences With The FWCO

-Since the orchestra moved to the seminary, I’ve attended nearly every concert.
-I’m no expert on symphonic music, but the music ranges from excellent to lacking polish.
+I’m no expert on symphonic music, but the music ranges from excellent to lacking polish (at least when I’ve attended).
 Often, however, the performances rise nearly to the level of the Fort Worth Symphony and other professional organizations.

-The type and quality of the programs presented varies considerably.
+The type and quality of the programs presented varies.
 Some recent concerts have offered less than an hour of music and left some audience members dissatisfied, but other programs seem well-crafted and professionally done.
 This inconsistency may be part of why audiences are sometimes small.

 The Teddy Bear concerts usually feature a singer and a performance of two pieces written by children’s carol competition winners.
 Special performance pieces have also sometimes been performed at other concerts, and sometimes the programs veers away from only classical music.